7Block Labs

 • Food/CPG:

-• Trace‑to‑source: ≤10s (P95) for top SKUs.
+• Trace-to-source: Under 10 seconds (P95) for our top-selling SKUs.

-• Mock recall scope shrink: ≥90%.
+• Mock recall scope shrink: At least 90%.

 • Pharma:

-• DSCSA exception rate: ≤0.5%.
+• DSCSA exception rate: Should be 0.5% or lower.

 • Logistics:

-• eBL ratio: 50% by 2028; 100% by 2030.
+• eBL Goals: Aim for 50% by 2028 and hit 100% by 2030.

 • Diamonds/batteries:

-• UFLPA risk:
+• UFLPA Risk:

 Architecture patterns that speed up KPI wins

-• Map your top 10 flows to EPCIS 2.0 (e.g., harvest → pack → ship → receive → transform).
+• Identify your top 10 flows and map them out to EPCIS 2.0 (like harvest → pack → ship → receive → transform).

-• Verifiable Credentials at the edges:
+• Verifiable Credentials at the Edges:

 • Hybrid chain strategy: